 The short answer is that you should exercise whenever you can fit it into your daily schedule.
 Try to find regular times in the week when you can be active.
 You’re more likely to make the habit stick if you repeat an action consistently, at a set time and a set place, because then the mind starts to follow the routine almost on autopilot.

 Some people prefer to exercise first thing in the morning.
 In fact, studies have shown that morning activity makes you more active throughout the rest of the day.
 But you may prefer to do your physical activity in the evening, perhaps after work, and that’s fine too.
+Find the exercise plan that suits you and your lifestyle.
 Whatever works for you.